2006–07 Ashes series

 The 2006–07 cricket series between Australia and England for The Ashes was played in Australia from 23 November 2006 to 5 January 2007.
 Australia won the series and regained the Ashes that had been lost to England in the 2005 series.
 The five Tests of the series were played at Brisbane, Adelaide, Perth, Melbourne and Sydney.
 In winning, Australia completed a 5–0 "whitewash", the first time this had happened in an Ashes series since 1920–21.
-The series was also notable for the retirement of four significant Australian players, namely Justin Langer, Damien Martyn, Glenn McGrath and Shane Warne.
+The series was also notable for the retirement of four significant Australian players, namely Justin Langer, Damien Martyn, Shane Warne and Glenn McGrath.
 Ricky Ponting was named Player of the Series.

-Trophy

-During lunch on the third day of the first Test in Brisbane, The Cricket Show on Channel 9 in Australia revealed that the winner of the Ashes would lift a larger, crystal model of the Ashes urn at the end of the series, rather than a replica of the small Ashes urn.

 Lead-up

 Ricky Ponting found himself criticised by journalists on his captaincy and performances in the 2005 series during the run-up to the first Test.
 When questioned in a press conference on this subject, he said "We didn't perform the way we would have liked and probably I didn't score the runs I would have liked to during the Ashes ...
 It's important for us to move on, to move forward from that; that is me as a player, me as a captain and the rest of the team as well ...
 We have managed to do that very well, we've actually played better cricket as a result of that."

 Andrew Flintoff, England's captain, called the series "the reason we play ... we are going over there to play in what could be the biggest series ever so there is an excited group of lads ... it is going to be tough.
 We know that 2005 was something special and whether that can be recreated I am not quite sure ... in England each Test match got bigger and bigger and we got a real feeling of what the Ashes was about."

 The Sydney Morning Herald newspaper described the series as "the most anticipated Ashes series ever", and tickets were sold out within days of being available for all the games.

 Bookmakers were heavily favouring an Australian series victory, with best odds, as at 10 November, being listed on one site as Australia 1–3 to win, England 11–2 to win, and the draw 9–1.